Justiniano

-Justiniano (born Josue Rivera) is an American comic book artist.
+Justiniano (born Josue Rivera) is an American comic book artist and sex offender.

 His work includes the Doctor Fate feature in the 8-issue Countdown spin-off Countdown to Mystery miniseries (with the late writer Steve Gerber) from DC Comics, Evil Ernie, Chastity and The Omen for Chaos!
 Comics and The Titans, The Flash, Beast Boy, The Human Race, Day of Vengeance, The Creeper and 52 for DC.

 He has worked with writers Brian Pulido, Geoff Johns, Ben Raab, Bill Willingham and Steve Niles.

 Justiniano has done artwork on such DC titles as The Human Race, Beast Boy and Day of Vengeance.
 He worked on Chastity and The Omen at Chaos Comics, as well as some issues of Incredible Hulk at Marvel.
 He lives and works in Connecticut.

+In 2011 and 2012, Justiniano was convicted on counts of possessing child pornography, pleading guilty to the charges levied against him.